Kraven the Hunter (film): Critical response

-The film received overwhelmingly negative reviews from critics.
+The film received negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 41 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C" on an A+ to F scale, while those polled by PostTrak gave it a 59% overall positive score.

 Lyvie Scott of Inverse wrote, "A clunky, crowded script, muddy visual effects, and glaringly obvious ADR bog down a promising premise.
 It's not camp enough to become a cult classic, and it lacks the conviction to carry its most ambitious ideas to the finish line."
-David Ehrlich of IndieWire gave the film a C− grade, stating that "the CGI devolves from "adorably cartoonish" to "done as cheaply as possible by a studio trying to cut its losses" so fast that it comes dangerously close to Scorpion King territory by the end.
+David Ehrlich of IndieWire gave the film a C− grade, stating that 'the CGI devolves from "adorably cartoonish" to "done as cheaply as possible by a studio trying to cut its losses" so fast that it comes dangerously close to Scorpion King territory by the end.'
 The Daily Telegraphs Tim Robey gave it one out of five stars, writing, "Last orders can't come soon enough for the whole parade of supervillains, superheroes, or however they're now choosing to identify.
 This is rock bottom."

 Ian Freer of Empire gave it two out of five stars, writing, "This all feels a long way from Chandor's glory days of Margin Call and All Is Lost.
 Save the occasional flourish, Kraven the Hunter is limp, tired, uninvolving superhero fare."
 Peter Bradshaw of The Guardian also gave it 2 out of 5 stars, saying that Chandor "does a serviceable job, but the delirious craziness that once made the superhero genre so watchable is not really in evidence.
 Kraven is a so-so character in a so-so film and the superhero revival is as far away as ever."
 The Hindus Gopinath Rajendran wrote, "Not only is the wafer-thin plot painfully predictable but the secondary characters, despite being played by able performers, such [sic] Academy Award-winner Ariana DeBose, are reduced to one-dimensional muppets who add little to the overall narrative."

 The A.V.
 Clubs Jesse Hassenger gave the film a B− grade, writing, "while all of the previous movies in this barely-series seemed scrambled together in a panic, Chandor's movie seems scrambled together with a great deal of confidence and a bit of style."
 Adam Graham of The Detroit News said the film "is far from the cream of the crop in the superhero space, but non-discerning comic book fans may appreciate the spoils of this bounty" and gave it a C+ grade.
 Kevin Maher of The Times gave it three out of five stars, saying it "remains ludicrous to the end but it's never anything less than entertaining."